How to Do Payroll in Alabama: What Every Employer Needs to Know

 Check out our guide to hiring minors for more insight on federal requirements for child labor.

-For the most part, Alabama does not have state-specific time off or leave laws.
-There are federal guidelines you may need to follow.
+For the most part, Alabama does not have state-specific time off or leave laws, but there are federal guidelines you may need to follow.

 Alabama Family Leave

 Alabama follows the Family and Medical Leave Act (FMLA), which requires that all eligible employers provide up to 12 weeks of unpaid leave for employees who fall under a covered disability.
-This can include pregnancy and caring for an ill family member.
-The FMLA does not require that companies pay employees for this time out of work, but it does require that employers keep the employee’s job, or a substantially similar one, available for them when they return.
+This includes pregnancy and caring for an ill family member.
+The FMLA does not require that companies pay employees for this time out of work—but it does require that employers keep the employee’s job, or a substantially similar one, available for them when they return.
 Alabama does not provide for any additional leave under state law.

 Paid Time Off

 Alabama has no laws requiring employers to provide employees with paid time off (PTO).
 Companies in the state are free to create PTO policies and may include whether they pay out accrued and unused PTO when an employee leaves.
 Alabama does not require that companies do, so it’s a good practice to have this clearly defined in your company policy.
 The important thing is to follow the guidelines in your policy, or you can be held liable.